 “The body of the TruSpeed is rugged and tough; being surrounded by rubber made it easy to set on our car computers, allowing [the laser] to grip without falling off.”

 Along with its exterior, the Deputy applauds the TruSpeed Sxb’s versatility.
-He concludes that the laser’s abilities to gather quick measurements and calculate inclination are an asset officers at the Eagle County Sheriff’s Office.
+He concludes that the laser’s abilities to gather quick measurements and calculate inclination are both assets for officers at the Eagle County Sheriff’s Office.

 *Some quotes were edited for clarity